by Pat McTaggart

 The Soviets’ Disastrous Results

 Stalin had ambitious plans of his own.
 In mid-May, he ordered the Red Army to recapture Kharkov, which had been under German control since the previous fall.
 The offensive was a disaster, costing the Russians almost 300,000 casualties and shattering five Soviet armies.
 As the Russians reeled from this latest defeat, preparations went forward for Blau, with orders being sent out to corps and division commanders detailing their part in the operation.
 For the Russians, the Kharkov offensive was another blow for an army still trying to find its way in the Blitzkrieg era.
 From Stalin downward, commanders had made mistakes costing millions of lives.
 By mid-1942, the situation seemed like it would not improve in the foreseeable future.
 In the far north, the Germans were advancing on Murmansk.
 Leningrad was besieged and starving, and a German salient around Rzhev was only about 150 miles from the Kremlin.
 In southern Russia, the Kharkov offensive had failed and the Crimean port of Sevastopol was almost certain to fall within a few weeks.
 Now it appeared that the Germans were grouping for a southern offensive of their own, and staff and intelligence officers in Moscow were working day and night trying to figure out where and when the Germans would strike.
-(Read more about the deadliest frontline conflicts in military history by subscribing to Military Heritage magazine.)

 Operation Blau’s Plans Fall into the Soviets’ Lap